Rizzz-stash/CODIG-3.0-FP-GROWTH-ML/README.md

 - in code section, Mount the dataset to the file
 - run

-Full description on .pdf file, designated for CODIG 3.0 Competition in Mercubuana University
+Full description on .pdf file, designate for CODIG 3.0 Competition in Mercubuana University